Novalnet-AG/Drupal-Commerce/README.md

 Overview of all features can be found <a href= "https://www.novalnet.de/produkte">here</a>.

-For detailed documentation and technical inquiries, please contact <a href="mailto:sales@novalnet.de"> sales@novalnet.de </a>
+For detailed documentation and technical inquiries, please contact <a href="mailto:sales@novalnet.de">sales@novalnet.de </a>

-## Integrated payment types
+## Integrated payment types for Drupal Commerce
 * Direct Debit SEPA
 * Credit Card (3D Secure & non 3D Secure)
 * Invoice